jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     folder with the given prefix (for this tutorial, **lysozyme**).
 The files generated are described in the `DAMCLUST manual <https://www.embl-hamburg.de/biosaxs/manuals/damclust.html#output>`_.

 #.
-If refinement was done with DAMMIN, the results are saved in the selected otuput
+If refinement was done with DAMMIN, the results are saved in the selected output
     folder as **refine_<prefix>**, e.g. for this tutorial **refine_lysozyme**.
 The files generated are described in the `DAMMIN manual <https://www.embl-hamburg.de/biosaxs/manuals/dammin.html#output>`_.